watcharaphol1938/ROS2/README.md

   - The concept of action
     - 1-1 communication
     - Suitable for task that requirestime to complete such as planning, optimizing, navigating, etc.
+    - A node can have an action server that execute an "action", then return the result to the client.